 Integrating animals into therapy can sometimes lead to results not attainable by conventional interventions alone.
-For this reason, doctors, hospitals and nursing homes find the calming effect of animals can help treat a wide range of clinical disorders, including high blood pressure, cerebral palsy, elevated cholesterol, depression, anxiety, attention deficit disorder, epilepsy and deafness.
+For this reason, doctors, hospitals and nursing homes find the calming effect of animals can help treat a wide range of clinical disorders, including high blood pressure, cerebral palsy, elevated cholesterol, depression, anxiety, attention deficit disorder (ADD), epilepsy and deafness.

 Animals are used most often to help with emotional and stress-related problems.
 In this context, they are often referred to as comfort animals.
 Animals can help patients generate positive emotions, resolve feelings of loneliness, promote socialization, enhance trust, stimulate mental and social activity, improve overall well being and provide a distraction from stressful medical procedures and chemotherapy.
 Because animals are non-judgmental, people with physical deformities may find it easier to socialize with animals than with people.

 AAT can include animals living with a patient or family, volunteers and therapists bringing animals into hospitals, nursing homes, schools and libraries as well as patients’ traveling to sites where the animals are maintained.
 Animals must be up to date on routine vaccinations and be in good health.
 To ensure safety, experienced therapists are required in therapy using large animals such as horses and dolphins.